Computer-Association-of-SIUE/CAOS_Site/README.md

 ---
 ### The HTML Pages
 If any pages are added/removed, make sure to include/remove links in the navbar to reflect it.
+First, this documentation will go through elements native to all HTML files and then specific HTML files.

+---

 #### `<head>` Content
 The head of each HTML document is the same (other than the `<title>` tag).
 It holds most of links to the CSS stylesheets, the [Boxicon](https://boxicons.com/) CSS reference, CAOS favicon, and the W3Schools reference link.
 It is very easy to add specific styling elements, just include their reference links inside these tags.